scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 TODO need to tie this to the next section

-## Week 1 - Pot Still Whiskey
+## Week 1 - Single Pot Still Whiskey

 {% img left /images/blog/whiskey/week1-whiskies.jpg 400 %}
-Irish [pot still][pot-still-wiki] whiskey is the traditional way.
+Irish single [pot still][pot-still-wiki] whiskey is the traditional way.
 It's a bit more laborious compared to using a [continuous still (aka column still)][column-still-wiki].

 For traditional Irish pot still whiskey the mash bill is half malted barley and half unmalted barley.
 The unmalted